Catherine De Wolf

 |Curriculum Vitae (CV)|

-As Assistant Professor of Circular Enigneering for Architecture at the Swiss Federal Institute of Technology Zurich (ETH Zurich), Prof. Dr. Catherine De Wolf is conducting research on digital innovation towards a circular built environment.
-In her classes, she teaches digitalization for circular construction.
-She is also the founder of De Wolf Environmental Architecture Thinking.
+As Assistant Professor of Circular Engineering for Architecture at the Swiss Federal Institute of Technology Zurich (ETH Zurich), Prof. Catherine De Wolf is conducting research on digital innovation towards a circular built environment.
+She is the director of the Chair of Circular Engineering for Architecture (CEA).
+The CEA lab is an interdisciplinary team of civil engineers, architects, urbanists, and computer scientists who collaborate towards automating the reuse of building materials.
 A key element in Catherine's work is ensuring a continuous link between academia and industry.
 Therefore, she works with real-world examples such as the Centre Pompidou in Paris.

-After her PhD, she was an École polytechnique fédérale de Lausanne (EPFL) fellow co-funded by Marie Sklodowska-Curie Postdoctoral Fellowships from the European Commission in the Structural Xploration Lab (SXL) within the smart living lab.
+Previously, Catherine lectured and conducted research in Design and Construction Management at the University of Technology Delft (TU Delft), after completing a postdoc in the Structural Xploration Lab (SXL) within the smart living lab at the École polytechnique fédérale de Lausanne (EPFL), co-funded by Marie Sklodowska-Curie Postdoctoral Fellowships from the European Commission and the Swiss Excellence schollarship.
 Other professional experiences include working for Arup, Ney & Partners and other leading architectural and structural design firms.
-She regularly organises workshops at offices as well as in universities.
 She was one of the initiators of the Structural Engineers 2050 Commitment Initiative with the Carbon Leadership Forum and companies such as Arup and Thornton Tomasetti.

 101-0531-00L Digital Transformation for Circular Construction

 |Publications in||Research Collection – Publication platform of ETH Zurich |